Skip to main content

 Application Requirements

 Application and full license fees for each species are charged at the time the application is submitted.
-Unsuccessful draw applicants will be refunded the draw license fee, but not the application fee.
+Unsuccessful draw applicants will be refunded the draw license fee, but not the application or any other license fee.

-To apply for bear and turkey draw permits, prior purchase of a bear, turkey or game- hunting license is not required.
-If the applicant is successful in the draw, purchase of a license with tag will be required after March 27.
+To apply for Bear, Sandhill Crane, Pheasant and Turkey Draw Permits, prior purchase of a bear, turkey or Game-Hunting License is not required.
+If the applicant is successful in the draw, purchase of a Bear or Turkey License with tag will be required; a Game-Hunting License will be required for pheasant and sandhill crane.
 Permits will not be available until the appropriate license(s) are purchased.

 How the Draw Hunt System Works

 All draw applications are entered into an automated system that randomly assigns each application a sequence number.
-Based on this number and the quotas listed below, the system matches the first, second then third choices on the application with available licenses or permits.
+Based on this number, and the quotas listed below, the system matches the first, second then third choices on the application with available licenses or permits.
 If all choices have already been awarded, the system advances to the next application.
 New Mexico does not grant preference to previously unsuccessful applicants.
-If a fourth-choice hunt is entered for deer or elk, the applicant may be awarded any hunt for the same sporting arm that has not allocated all available licenses.
+If a fourth-choice hunt is entered for deer or elk, the applicant may be awarded any hunt for the same sporting arm as the first choice on the application that has not allocated all available licenses.
 Only successful applicants will be notified by email.
 Unsuccessful applicants will not be notified, but may check their NMDGF account online.
-For more information about the draw hunt system, visit: www.wildlife.state.nm.us/hunting/applications-and-draw-information/.
+For more details on hunting applications and draw informations, visit the New Mexico Wildlife Hunting Applications page.

 • A minimum of 84% of draw licenses are awarded to New Mexico residents.

-• 10% of draw licenses are awarded to residents and nonresidents applying with a New Mexico registered outfitter.
-See page 33.
+• 10% of draw licenses are awarded to residents and non-residents applying with a New Mexico registered outfitter.

 • 100% of draw licenses for antlerless elk and hunts held exclusively on Wildlife Management Areas are awarded to New Mexico residents.